 July 10, 2009

-What your vet will do during your mare’s breeding cycle.
+Discover the part your veterinarian plays during your mare’s breeding cycle.

 “The very first examination by the veterinarian is usually on the first or second day of heat,” Dr. LeBlanc says.
 “The farm is responsible to present the mare at the correct time to the veterinarian.